Azure/multi-cloud-asset-inventory-preview/README.md

 With this private preview feature, you can import AWS EC2 instances, S3 buckets and Lambda functions to Azure as multi-cloud asset inventories.
 Periodically (default to 1 hour) we scan for new resources created in your AWS account and import them into Azure.

-- Please do <code style="color : red">NOT</code> try this feature in production environments.
+- Please do `NOT` try this feature in production environments.

-- Please do <code style="color : red">NOT</code> try this feature if you are already using a connector from Microsoft Defender for Cloud (MDC) to onboard your AWS/GCP resources to Azure Arc in production environments.
+- Please do `NOT` try this feature if you are already using a connector from Microsoft Defender for Cloud (MDC) to onboard your AWS/GCP resources to Azure Arc in production environments.

-- Please do <code style="color : red">NOT</code> try this feature if you are already using a connector from [Azure Arc Public Cloud At-scale Onboarding](https://github.com/Azure/azure-arc-publicclouds-preview).
+- Please do `NOT` try this feature if you are already using a connector from [Azure Arc Public Cloud At-scale Onboarding](https://github.com/Azure/azure-arc-publicclouds-preview).

 - Arc-enabled EC2 Instance: If your AWS EC2 instance is already onboarded to Arc as an Arc-enabled server, you will see a duplicate `Microsoft.HybridCompute` resource (with a different resource ID) in multi-cloud inventory.